stanbaek/ece387_book/docs/Module1_ROS/ROS.md

 # Robotics Operating System (ROS)

 ## Purpose
-This Jupyter Notebook accompanies the introduction to ROS notetaker used in class.
+This lecture accompanies the introduction to ROS notetaker used in class.
 We will apply the knowledge you learned by interacting with a simulated TurlteBot3 Burger.

 ## ROS Introduction.
 Robotics Operating System (https://www.ros.org/about-ros/):